 In addition, open enrollment coursework is offered during the Fall and Spring semesters to students enrolled at the Cumberland or Bedford County campuses and the general public.
-The site offers classroom and office space as well as a student lounge.
-ACM staff the local office, which is located at Georgian Place on North Center Avenue.
+ACM staff the local office, which is located at the Somerset County Technology Center on Technology Drive.